gilcu2/gilcu2.github.io/README.md

 # Reynaldo José Gil García

-Software Engineer with experinece in Banck-end, Data and Machine Learning
+Software Engineer with experience in Banck-end, Data and Machine Learning

 ## Interesting projects